 Make sure access to your email account is protected by a strong password/passphrase and you opt-in to multi-factor authentication where available.

 Email disclaimers and confidentiality notices are not a free pass to send PHI-filled, unencrypted emails.
 A disclaimer on your emails should merely inform patients and recipients that the information is PHI and should be treated as such.
 Your legal department can assist with the verbiage.
-The key to remember is that no disclaimers will alleviate your responsibility to send ePHI in a secure manner.Interested in help with HIPAA compliance or a HIPAA Audit for your business?
+The key to remember is that no disclaimers will alleviate your responsibility to send ePHI in a secure manner.Need help with HIPAA compliance or interested in a HIPAA Audit for your business?
 Contact us here.